-This report summarizes the responses of CII and CURT member to the annual safety survey focusing specifically on safety data associated with capital projects, excluding operations and maintenance.
+This report summarizes the responses of CURT members to the annual safety survey focusing specifically on safety data associated with capital projects, excluding operations and maintenance.
 The report presents the latest safety rates based on the reported data and provides corporate safety performance benchmarks that can be used for self-analysis.

 The primary purpose of this report is to document the descriptive statistics obtained from the annual safety survey.
 It provides excellent, proven safety rate data for owners and contractors, as well as related summary analysis; however the report avoids providing commentary regarding potential causes for specific safety statistics or trends.
-The methodology adopted in this joint CURT/CII effort is consistent with the historical CII safety reports.
+The methodology for this effort is consistent with the historical CURT and CII safety reports.